Rural Hospitals

 Healthcare spending in a community has a significant impact on the local economy.
 Rural hospitals impact communities through their capacity to attract new businesses and through wages generated by employment.
 As detailed in the Economic Impact of Rural Health Care, rural hospitals impact their local communities in the following ways:

-For more information on the economic impact of healthcare on rural communities, see RHIhub's Community Vitality and Rural Healthcare topic guide.
+For more information on the economic impact of healthcare on rural communities, see the Community Vitality and Rural Healthcare topic guide.

 What impact does hospital community benefit spending have on rural communities?

 The IRS requires tax-exempt, nonprofit hospitals to conduct community benefit activities, beginning with a Community Health Needs Assessment (CHNA) every three years.
 A 2023 report from the American Hospital Association, shows that rural hospitals spent 10.2% of total expenses on community benefits in fiscal year 2020, including 5% of total expenses on financial assistance and unreimbursed costs from Medicaid and other government programs.
+Community Impact and Benefit Activities of Critical Access, Other Rural, and Urban Hospitals, 2022 [not currently available online] compares the percentage of Critical Access Hospitals, other rural hospitals, and urban hospitals that offer community benefits such as enrollment assistance services, health fairs, and health screenings.
 Community Benefit Insight, a website developed by RTI International, allows users to access community benefit spending information from tax-exempt hospitals nationwide and compare the data for up to five hospitals.

-For information on CHNAs, see What are the requirements for hospitals to conduct Community Health Needs Assessments (CHNAs)? on our Conducting Rural Health Research, Needs Assessments, and Program Evaluations topic guide.
+For information on CHNAs, see What are the requirements for nonprofit hospitals to conduct Community Health Needs Assessments (CHNAs)? on the Conducting Rural Health Research, Needs Assessments, and Program Evaluations topic guide.

 What services are provided at rural hospitals versus urban hospitals?

-Community Impact and Benefit Activities of Critical Access, Other Rural, and Urban Hospitals, 2021 compares services available at Critical Access Hospitals, rural hospitals, and urban hospitals.
+Community Impact and Benefit Activities of Critical Access, Other Rural, and Urban Hospitals, 2022 [not currently available online] compares services available at Critical Access Hospitals, rural hospitals, and urban hospitals.
 As might be expected, most services are more frequently available in urban hospitals than rural hospitals.
 There are a few exceptions for services such as long-term care, home health services, and health fairs, which may be more frequently offered by a rural hospital because they would not otherwise be available in the community.
+Rural Hospital Service Lines: Changes Over Time and Impacts on Profitability explores the increase and decrease of 37 service line offerings in rural hospitals between 2010 and 2021.
+Additionally, Obstetric Care Access at Rural and Urban Hospitals in the United States shows that in 2022, 52.4% of rural short-term acute care hospitals did not offer obstetric care compared to 35.7% of urban hospitals.

-Changes in Provision of Selected Services by Rural and Urban Hospitals between 2009 and 2017 examines the trends in the provision of hospital-based services over time.
+Changes in Provision of Selected Services by Rural and Urban Hospitals between 2009 and 2017 [not currently available online] examines the trends in the provision of hospital-based services over time.
 While the percentage of urban hospitals offering labor and delivery, obstetrics, home health, and skilled nursing facilities (SNF) services increased between 2009 and 2017, the percentage of rural hospitals offering these services declined during this period.

 The Centers for Medicare & Medicaid Services approves Critical Access Hospitals and rural prospective payment system (PPS) hospitals with fewer than 100 beds to furnish swing bed services.
 A swing bed is a bed that can be used for either acute care or post-acute care that is equivalent to SNF care and provides participating hospitals with the flexibility to meet unpredictable demands for acute and SNF care.
-According to The Financial Importance of Medicare Post-Acute and Hospice Care to Rural Hospitals, 314 rural PPS hospitals provided swing bed services in 2015.
 For more information about swing beds, see What is a swing bed?

 How does rural emergency department volume and visit type differ from urban areas?

-For details on emergency services provided by Critical Access Hospitals, see RHIhub's Critical Access Hospital topic guide.
+For details on emergency services provided by Critical Access Hospitals, see the Critical Access Hospital topic guide.

-For additional information on rural emergency medical services, including statistics and data on trauma-related deaths and nonfatal injuries treated in emergency departments, see RHIhub's Rural Emergency Medical Services (EMS) and Trauma topic guide.
+For additional information on rural emergency medical services, including statistics and data on trauma-related deaths and nonfatal injuries treated in emergency departments, see the Rural Emergency Medical Services (EMS) and Trauma topic guide.

 What do we know about quality of care at rural hospitals?